scds/intro-git/lessons/lesson1.md

 ```
 </div>

-Git automatically detected that there have been changes made (creation of note.txt), but it says that it's untracked.
+Git automatically detected that there have been changes made (creation of note.txt), but it says that they're untracked.
 To add it to our tracked files, we need to use `git add`.

 ```bash
 git add note.txt
 ```

 This adds our `note.txt` file into the staging area.
-The staging area is the area that Git checks for files to commit/save.
+The staging area is the area where Git checks for files to commit or save.
 We can check this using `git status` again.

 <div class="code-example" markdown="1">